GALLERY NEWS & UPDATES: JUNE • 2016

 Known for her Northwest-inspired custom jackets, coats and scarves, Karen Gelbard has recently fabricated two striking wall pieces that are currently on display at Rowboat.
 We also have a number of her richly colored and textured pillows.

 Judy Vogland and Rebecca Welti concluded a successful show which is still attracting strong interest.
 The artists have agreed to leave several pieces each at the gallery through at least the end of September.

 Check back here soon for an updated listing of our inventory by these two artists.

 We have had a wonderful response to the the work of Portland artists Angelita Surmon, who we began representing several months ago.

 She has brought us several new acrylic paintings on canvas, including

 Weaving Nets (above, 30 x 40 inches).
 We are also showing two of her uniquely beautiful kiln-formed glass panels.

 More information about Angelita and her work is available at her website.

-Prior to leaving for an extended stay in Oaxaca, Mexico, Barb Campbell and Javier Cervantes brought in a beautiful selection of functional tableware.
+Recently returned from an extended stay in Oaxaca, Mexico, Barb Campbell and Javier Cervantes brought in a beautiful selection of functional tableware and sculptural vessels.